 In order to earn this discount, towns must undertake certain actions and regulations that reduce flood risk and improve public safety.
 Many towns are likely already pursuing several of these actions and can get credit for existing activities.
 Examples include enforcing building regulations, protecting open space, protecting wetlands, providing information about flood maps, conducting public outreach, and conducting stormwater management.
 Some activities undertaken by individuals can also earn credit, such as retrofitting a structure so that it is more flood-resistant, tearing down an older structure and replacing it with a new flood-resistant structure, and preserving open space in a floodprone area.

-Currently, eight towns in Barnstable County participate in the CRS program:
+Currently, nine towns in Barnstable County participate in the CRS program:

 - Brewster (5% discount)